Flowette: Flow Matching with Graphette Priors for Graph Generation: Numerical Experiments

 \subsection{Experiments on Synthetic Graphs}

 We evaluate Flowette on three standard synthetic graph generation benchmarks: Tree \cite{bergmeisterefficient}, Stochastic Block Model (SBM) \cite{martinkus2022spectre}, and Ego-small graphs \cite{jo2022score}.
 We adopt the same training, validation, and test splits as in \cite{qinmadeira2024defog}.
-Generation quality is assessed using 7 different metrics, described in more detail in Appendix~\ref{sec:metrics-syn}.
+Generation quality is assessed using seven different metrics, described in more detail in Appendix~\ref{sec:metrics-syn}.
 We exclude chemistry-specific regularization terms for these synthetic data, by setting $\beta_\mathrm{val} = 0$ and $\beta_\mathrm{atom}=0$.
 We used $L=3$ attention layers for Tree and Ego-small datasets, and $L=4$ for the SBM dataset.
 Other hyperparameter settings are provided in Appendix~\ref{sec:hyperparam-syn}.
-Tables of results against 11 baseline algorithms are shown in Appendix~\ref{sec:moreresults-syn}.
-We also illustrate the validity of our generative model by displaying some sampled graphs in Appendix~\ref{sec:generated-graphs}.

-\textbf{SBM Dataset.} For SBM graphs in Table \ref{Tab:ablation_sbm}, our approach outperforms all baselines on Orbit, Validity, Uniqueness, Novelty, and V.U.N., while Degree and Clustering are marginally weaker than the strongest competitors.
-SBMs are defined by mesoscopic block structure rather than precise local statistics, which is well captured by the graphette prior and reinforced by Flowette.
-This yields accurate recovery of block-level connectivity and higher-order substructure patterns.
-Small discrepancies in degree and clustering arise because these second-order marginals can vary within blocks without affecting the overall community structure and are not explicitly constrained by our objective.

-\textbf{Tree Dataset.} On the Tree dataset in Table \ref{Tab:ablation_tree}, our method achieves the best performance on Orbit, Validity, Uniqueness, Novelty, and the combined V.U.N. score, while slightly underperforming on Degree.
-This behaviour is consistent with our use of a graphette structural prior and Flowette, which strongly constrain acyclicity and higher-order subgraph structure.
-As a result, tree-specific substructure patterns and validity are preserved extremely well.
-In contrast, degree distributions in trees are highly sensitive to structural prior, and our continuous flow prioritizes global structural alignment over exact degree matching, leading to minor deviations in Degree despite structurally correct samples.

-\textbf{Ego-small Dataset.} On Ego-small graphs in Table \ref{Tab:ego_small}, our method achieves the best Orbit score and competitive Degree performance, with Clustering slightly below the top baseline.
-Ego graphs are dominated by hub-and-spoke and star-like motifs, which align naturally with graphex constructions and are effectively preserved by our flow model.
-While orbit statistics and degree distributions are recovered, clustering depends on fine-grained triangle closure, which may vary under continuous flow integration even when the overall ego-centric structure is correctly modeled.